BGSpiegl/GCparagon/README.md

 ## Usage

 -------------------------------------------------------------------------------------------------------------------
-Run the GCparagon.py script using an appropriate Python3.10 interpreter.
+Run the GCparagon.py script with installed [dependencies](#software-dependencies) using an appropriate Python3.10+ interpreter.

-The following parameters are required: `-b`/`--bam`, and `-tbr`/`--two-bit-reference-genome`
+### Examples

+The most basic call after downoading the 2bit version of the reference genome is as follows:

+`python3 src/GCparagon/correct_GC_bias.py --bam <INPUT_BAM>`

+OR:

+`gcparagon --bam <INPUT_BAM>`
+(available only if setup.py was run)

+This minimalistic setup uses the parent directory of the input BAM fle as output directory.
+The `-b`/`--bam` parameter is always required.

-To output a GC correction weights tagged BAM file, set the `--output-bam` flag.
+To output a GC correction weights tagged BAM file, set the `--output-bam` flag:

+`gcparagon --bam <INPUT_BAM> --output-bam`

-It is recommended to set `--temporary-directory` to be located on SSD hardware.
+It is recommended to set `--temporary-directory` to be located on SSD hardware:

+`gcparagon --bam <INPUT_BAM> --output-bam --temporary-directory <PATH_TO_TEMP_DIR>`

 If not set, the temporary directory will default to the output of Python's `tempfile.gettempdir()`.
 All created files are saved to the temporary directory first before being moved to the output directory after successful script execution.

+Rich customization options are available:
+To increase the number of logical cores used by GCparagon, use the `-t`/`--threads` flag:

+`gcparagon --bam <INPUT_BAM> --output-bam --threads 24`

+To get a quick estimate of the GCbias, the user can set a lower preset

+`gcparagon --bam <INPUT_BAM> --threads 24 --preset 1`

-Rich customization options are available.
-The `--preset 1` setup is recommended though.
+The `--preset 2` setup is recommended though.

+### Full Commandline Description

 ```
 The following arguments are required: -b/--bam, -rtb/--two-bit-reference-genome